eclipseisoffline/customname/README.md

 ## Usage

-Mod builds can be found [here](https://github.com/eclipseisoffline/customname/packages/2065010) and on [Modrinth](https://modrinth.com/mod/fabric-custom-names).
+Mod builds can be found on the releases page, as well as on [Modrinth](https://modrinth.com/mod/fabric-custom-names).

 This mod is oriented at Fabric Minecraft servers, but works on the client as well.
 This mod requires the Fabric API.